 Hello!
 I’m Liz (she/her).
-I am a social scientist currently working as a Postdoctoral Associate in the Program in Public Health at Stony Brook University.
+I am a social scientist currently working as a Senior Research Associate at the Boston College School of Social Work.

 Broadly, my work focuses on the intersections between stigma, violence, and health.
-My research is predicated on the idea that health is not an objective, biological status.
-Instead, health behaviors and outcomes are shaped by an individual’s social identities, the ways in which those identities are socially constructed and (de)valued, and experiences of stigma, discrimination, and violence at multiple levels, from interpersonal to structural.
-My recent projects have answered questions like:
+I study the ways in which health behaviors and outcomes are shaped by an individual’s social identities, how those identities are socially constructed and (de)valued, and experiences of stigma, discrimination, and violence at multiple levels, from interpersonal to structural.
+My recent papers have addressed questions like:

 - Do female survivors of intimate partner violence engage in riskier sex when they experience higher IPV stigma?